junxit/us-congress-bills-114/metadata.md

 - 2015-04-15 — Mr. Chaffetz moved to suspend the rules and pass the bill.
 - 2015-04-15 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 424 - 0 (Roll no. 156). (text: CR H2241-2242)
 - 2015-04-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 424 - 0 (Roll no. 156).(text: CR H2241-2242)
+- 2015-04-16 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.